* Affiliate Links

 Wooden Building Blocks

-Wooden building blocks are an open-end toy as they can be used in so many different ways.
+Wooden building blocks are an open-end toy as they can be used in so many different ways making them a great STEM toy.
 They can be easily added to other toys to create things as well.
 Both boys love constructing forts out of these and it keeps them quiet for quite a while.
-(Box was bought plain and painted by me which you can read about here).
-Ours is a plan toys set which you can purchase here.

 Wooden Letter Box